 Join Heatherlea on a Caribbean holiday with a real difference!
 We combine Trinidad and Tobago, the traditional holiday for birding this part of the world, with St Lucia, where six endemics and around a dozen other Antillean specialities make a great experience.
 Our carefully designed and well-planned itinerary offers a great way to enjoy the birdlife of these islands.
 Not too much exertion, yet rewarding and exciting as we seek a big list of neotropical species.
-This new, unique itinerary offers an ideal way to bird the southern Caribbean!
+This unique itinerary offers an ideal way to bird the southern Caribbean!
 Our days are generally leisurely, with optional early morning birding around our accommodation most days.
-We enjoy good local food, and, new for 2017, we have included a restaurant lunch on both St Lucia and Tobago, to give you an additional authentic feel of the unique culture of each island.
+We enjoy good local food, and, new in 2017, we included a restaurant lunch on both St Lucia and Tobago, to give you an additional authentic feel of the unique culture of each island.

 Heatherlea on St Lucia